dcmri/dcmri/docs/source/user_guide/basics/pharmacokinetics.rst

 And h(t)=0 otherwise.
-The mean transit time of a step is T and just like the chain and the plug-flow compartment, the dispersion parameter *D* takes values in the range [0,1] where *D=1* represents maximum dispersion, and *D=0* is a plug-flow system with minimal dispersion.
+The mean transit time of a step is T and just like the chain and the plug-flow compartment, the dispersion parameter *D* takes values in the range [0,1] where *D=1* represents maximum dispersion, and *D=0* is a plug-flow system without dispersion.

 .. _define-free: